asalimian/codepad/README.md

 * Edit Mode - A single editor pane
 * Compare Mode - Splits the editor into two, so that lines may be compared
 * Language Selection - Syntax highlighting from some popular coding languages
+* Word Wrap - For those text files that don't respect your horizontal space.
 * Dark Mode - Invert the color scheme

 # Issues & Feature Requests